pclavell/project_template/template_user/README.md

 ## Templates

-We provide several templates to help familiarize you with how to interface with the environment:
+We provide several templates with the **mandatory** headers for R, python and bash and to help familiarize you with how to interface with the environment:

 * [R](analysis/template.R)
 * [Python](analyis/template_python.ipynb)